sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-email-alerts.md

     parent: observe-process
 ---

-Sensu event handlers are actions the Sensu backend executes on [events][1].
+Pipelines are Sensu resources composed of [observation event][1] processing workflows that include filters, mutators, and handlers.
-This guide explains how to use the [Sensu Go Email Handler][3] dynamic runtime asset to send notification emails.
+You can use pipelines to send email alerts, create or resolve incidents (in PagerDuty, for example), or store metrics in a time-series database like InfluxDB.

 When you are using Sensu in production, events will come from a check or metric you configure.
 For this guide, you will create an ad hoc event that you can trigger manually to test your email handler.

 To follow this guide, you’ll need to [install the Sensu backend][12], have at least one [Sensu agent][13] running on Linux, and [install and configure sensuctl][4].

-Your backend will execute an email handler that sends notifications to the email address you specify.
+Your backend will execute a pipeline with a handler that sends notifications to the email address you specify.
-You'll also add an [event filter][5] to make sure you only receive a notification when your event represents a status change.
+The pipeline will also include an [event filter][5] to make sure you only receive a notification when your event represents a status change.

 ## Add the email handler dynamic runtime asset